-French driving laws are very similar to those you’ll come across in the UK but there are a number of difference which must be observed prior to travelling to ensure you don’t get caught out.
+French driving laws are very similar to those you’ll come across in the UK.
+However, there’s a number of differences which to observe to ensure you don’t get caught out.

-Many of the offences also incur points on your licence.
-At present points will not be added for foreign drivers however this is being considered and may change by 2017.
+Many traffic offences also incur points on your licence.
+At present points will not be added for foreign drivers however this may change.

 Read on to find out about some of the more common driving laws in France and the likely penalties for infringement.
 Please note that we do not cover every French driving law!

 Please do not drive in France unless you have the following:

 - Vehicle insurance which covers you abroad

 Before you travel please ensure you take the relevant paperwork with you!
 In the UK you don’t have to carry these items however in France you need to be able to produce them on the spot.

 Fines for failing to produce your documents are as follows:

 - Failure to provide registration document – €11 min €33 max